 The Deed of Assignment ("DOA") of Participating Interest to Nido and the revised 2022 WP&B were submitted to the DOE on April 11, 2022.
-The WP&B includes the drilling of Cadlao-4 by the 4th Quarter of 2022 at the earliest, to be followed by an EWT.
+The WP&B includes the drilling of Cadlao-4 and the conduct of an EWT.
 However, the spud date of the well will depend on rig and FSO unit availability.
+The DOA was approved on December 19, 2022.